sschoener/sschoener.github.io/_posts/2024-11-17-unity-shader-graph-perf.md

 Obviously there are more intelligent things you could do here: caches! incremental updates! timeslicing! multithreading! async updates!
 But it's a bad idea to reach for even a slightly clever solution when you haven't yet addressed the obviously silly.
 Clever solutions have a tendency to make everything more complex.
 Complexity is bad.
 Additionally, complex solutions are still going to be worse when they are held back by a lot of silly problems.
 For example, in the context of Mono trying to (say) multithread heavily GC-allocating code is pointless, because there's a lock around GC allocations.
 So it's pointless to multithread this before reducing the number of allocations.

 Where does this leave us after 2 days?
 We're at ~185ms now (~170ms for the graph update) vs. 1.3s.
 Still bad (it's still Mono), but noticeably faster.
-Other operations thatare still painfully slow (undo!) and it at least feels much better in comparison.
+Other operations are still painfully slow (undo! - next week?) and it at least feels much better in comparison.

 <p align="middle">
   <img src="/img/2024-11-17-unity-shader-graph-perf/07-after.png" alt="Measurement of the improved state in Superluminal" />